 Under no circumstances will CSOs be dispatched to or respond to any crime in progress.
-Should a CSO inadvertently be in close proximity to an in-progress or potentially dangerous situation, the CSO shall move to a position of safety.
+Should a CSO inadvertently be in close proximity to an in-progress or potentially dangerous situation, the CSO shall move to a position of safety or if possible, leave the area completely.
 The CSO shall immediately notify Communications of his or her location and relay all pertinent information to Communications and the responding officers.
 CSOs shall not follow any suspect, suspect vehicle or suspicious vehicles.